 Does Knowledge Graph inclusion help AI search visibility?

 Absolutely.
 AI systems like Google's AI Overviews, ChatGPT, and Perplexity reference Knowledge Graph data for entity understanding.
 Becoming a recognized entity improves accuracy of AI responses about your brand and increases citation likelihood.
+Understanding what is generative engine optimization (GEO) helps contextualize this benefit.

 What if Google's Knowledge Panel has incorrect information?